robbycerantola/gimpspot/readme.txt

 The very first step is to flatten the image to get rid off every existing layer, selections and channels.
 Then you have to create a custom palette by selecting every colour you need in your final print.
 Previous versions needed also black and white colours to be present in custom palette, indifferently if the colours were present in the image or not, NOW IT IS NOT MORE NECESSARY !!
 This prevents the black and white colours to be used erroneously by the color spot separation routine when they are not present in the original image.
+(!!!BUG: unfortunately if you do not select black and white colours in the first and second position in the palette, the multiple EPS file created with the multiple files option are completely black !!, the separated-psd file is not affected . )

 The maximum number of colours is 14 (because there are not automatic printing machines with more than 14 colours in my knowledge)
 There is an option under the Spot menu <Prepare palette> that makes some work for you.
 At the moment it is in a very early stage, it makes only a palette named the same as the image with the black and white colours picked: you still need to put the rest of the colours by yourself in the new created palette.
 If you don't know how, you need to read carefully the Gimp manual first and then come back.